 Digital Media, Anxiety, and Depression in Children, Published by the American Academy of Pediatrics

 “There are growing concerns about the impact of digital technologies on children’s emotional well-being, particularly regarding fear, anxiety, and depression.
-The two mental health categories of anxiety and depression will be discussed together because of significant symptom overlap and comorbidity.
-Early research has explored the impact of traditional media (e.g., television, movies) on children’s acute fears, which can result in anxieties and related sleep disturbances that are difficult to remedy.
+The two mental health categories of anxiety and depression will be discussed because of significant symptom overlap and comorbidity.
+Early research has explored the impact of traditional media (e.g., television, movies) on children’s acute fears, resulting in anxieties and related sleep disturbances that are difficult to remedy.
 More recent research deals with newer media’s interactive nature, especially social media, and their impacts on anxiety and depression.
 Key topics of inquiry include the following: anxiety and depression associated with technology-based negative social comparison, anxiety resulting from lack of emotion-regulation skills because of substituted digital media use, social anxiety from avoidance of social interaction because of substituted digital media use, anxiety because of worries about being inadequately connected, and anxiety, depression, and suicide as the result of cyberbullying and related behavior.”
 (Click here to read more.)